nested4/nested4/README.md

 🤖 Proficient in automation on both UI and Backend.

-💻 UI testing over Java, Selenium Web Driver, JUNIT, TestNG, Cucumber, Cypress and JavaScript
+💻 UI testing with Java, Selenium WebDriver, JUnit, TestNG, Cucumber, Playwright, and Cypress with JavaScript and TypeScript

-⚙️ Backend Tests are done using API, SQL, JDBC, Rest-Assured, Postman, Cypress, JavaScript and Karate Framework
+⚙️ Backend Tests using API, SQL, JDBC, Rest-Assured, Postman, JavaScript, and Karate Framework

-🔍 Solid understanding and skills in Software Development Lifecycle (SDLC), Software Testing Lifecycle (STLC) within Agile/Scrum Methodology.
+🔍 Solid understanding and skills in Software Development Lifecycle (SDLC) and Software Testing Lifecycle (STLC) within Agile/Scrum Methodology.

-📊 Excellent in analytical thinking, problem-solving
+📊 Excellent analytical thinking and problem-solving skills

-🏈 Proven team player, self-motivated, positive and dynamic personality
+🏈 Proven team player, self-motivated, positive, and dynamic personality

 🈶 Gifted at learning new tools, techniques, approaches, methods, and concepts quickly